chrplr/shuffle/shuffle-perl/README.md

+# Perl-Shuffle #

-This is shuffle, a program to generate random or pseudorandom permutations.
+This is a Perl implementation of "shuffle", a program to generate random or pseudorandom permutations.

 Shuffle reads lines and outputs them (or a subset of them) in a random order, possibly with constraints on successive lines.
 If no contraint